PermaTrak on Timber Pile Foundation

 6. Spherical, polyurethane "mushroom" pins connect the precast beams to the foundation elements.

-9. Curved alignments are easily accomodated by adjusting the beam lengths of the inside and outside runs.
+10. Curved alignments are easily accommodated by adjusting the beam lengths of the inside and outside runs.

-15. Railing options with the PermaTrak boardwalk system span a wide range.
-This timber railing has a steel grab rail to meet ADA requirements.
+16. Railing options with the PermaTrak boardwalk system span a wide range.
 See Railings for pricing and design information.

 17. Aluminum railings can also be supplied as a cost-efficient boardwalk railing.
 See "What Types of Railings Does PermaTrak Offer?" for more information.